TUDoAD/NLP-Based-Ontology-Extender/import/readme.txt

-Folder for storing the PDF files
+Directory for storing the PDF files